prenda-school/design-system/libs/spark/README.md

 > Official Docs: https://prenda-school.github.io/prenda-documentation/

-Prenda Spark extends Material UI react components (https://material-ui.com/) by overriding select styles to match the Prenda Design System philosophy
+Prenda Spark extends Material UI react components (https://material-ui.com/) by overriding select styles to match the Prenda Design System philosophy.

 ## Development

+### Set Up
 1. Clone the repository.
 2. Ensure you have Node Version Manager installed on your system ([see instructions](https://github.com/nvm-sh/nvm#installing-and-updating)).
-3. Run `> nvm use` to ensure specified node version is used.
+3. Run `nvm use` to ensure specified node version is used.
-4. Run `> npm ci` to install dependencies.
+4. Run `npm ci` to install dependencies.
+5. Ensure you have [Nx](https://nx.dev) installed on your system (`npm i -g nx`) ([see more](https://nx.dev/latest/react/tutorial/01-create-application#note-on-the-nx-cli)), or if this is not possible, you can use `npx nx` instead of `nx` in the commands in this document.

+### Usage
-5. Run `> nx run spark:storybook` to trigger nx to run the spark project in develop mode (open `http://localhost:4400/` in your default browser to view.)
+Run `nx run spark:storybook` to run the spark project in develop mode (open `http://localhost:4400/` in your default browser to view.)

 Now you can develop components within the `libs/spark/src/` directory and see changes update in realtime.

+Depending on your preferred IDE, consider downloading a [community IDE plugin for Nx workspaces](https://nx.dev/latest/react/getting-started/console#download).

 ## Testing

-Run tests with `nx run spark:test` for tests using `@testing-library/react`(Prenda Spark uses Jest tests with React Testing Library) .
-To run end-to-end tests with [Cypress.io](https://www.cypress.io/), run `nx run spark-e2e`, and add the `--watch` flag to run using the Cypress test runner.
+Run tests with `nx run spark:test`.
+Spark uses Jest tests with React Testing Library.

+To run end-to-end tests with [Cypress.io](https://www.cypress.io/), run `nx run spark-e2e:e2e`, and add the `--watch` flag to keep the Cypress test runner open and manually run specific Cypress tests.

 ## WIP and TODOS